oohhgabe/Fuel-App/README.md

-Test to learn how to fetch origin properly

 # COSC4353
 Class project for Software Design.
 Goal is to make a full-stack application that predicts the rate of the fuel based on criteria from customer.